jarvis-47/Data_Analysis/Project 4/README.md

-# Assignment 4: Advanced Statistical Modeling and Variable Selection
+# Project 4: Advanced Statistical Modeling and Variable Selection

 ## Overview
 The assignment involves advanced statistical modeling, variable selection, and interpretation of results.